Law

 Opportunities for Students

-You can apply to become one of a limited number of outstanding students who serve as Social Justice Fellows.
+As an incoming law student, you can apply to become one of a limited number of outstanding students who serve as Social Justice Fellows.
 Our Fellows:

 • research current social justice issues,